-Who is eligible?To qualify for tax credits, you must be aged 16 or over and usually live in the United Kingdom (that is, England, Scotland, Wales and Northern Ireland).
-Short absences abroad for holidays or on business will not affect your eligibility.
+Who is eligible?
+To qualify for tax credits, you must be aged 16 or over and usually live in the United Kingdom (UK) - that is, England, Scotland, Wales and Northern Ireland.
+The UK does not include the Channel Islands or the Isle of Man.
+Short absences of up to eight or, in some cases, 12 weeks will not affect your eligibility.

 For new claims to Child Tax Credit, made on or after 1 May 2004, you must also have a right to reside in the UK, either under UK law or EC law.
-More information about these rules can be found online at www.hmrc.gov.uk/taxcredits/residence-rules.htm Phone the Helpline if you need any more help.
+More information about these rules can be found online at www.hmrc.gov.uk/taxcredits/residence-rules.htm

+Phone the Helpline if you need any more help.